-General and administrative expenses increased slightly from ₱678 million in 2021 to ₱682 million this year.
-The increase was due mainly to the higher provision of expected credit losses and personnel costs, among others.
-The 2022 operations have returned to new normal as the COVID-19 scare eases.
-As a result, operating profit increase significantly to ₱3,532 million from last year's ₱3,114 million.
+General and administrative expenses saw a slight uptick from ₱678 million in 2021 to ₱682 million this year.
+This increase was primarily driven by higher provisions for expected credit losses and personnel costs, among other factors.
+With the easing of the COVID-19 scare, operations in 2022 returned to a new normal.
+Consequently, operating profit saw a significant rise to ₱3,532 million from last year's ₱3,114 million.

-The Company continues to post strong earnings before interest, taxes, depreciation and amortization (EBITDA) registering ₱5,289 million in 2022, surpassing last year's ₱4,709 million.
-The resulting EBITDA margin is 44% from 47% from last year.
+The Company maintains its track record of robust earnings before interest, taxes, depreciation, and amortization (EBITDA), achieving ₱5,289 million in 2022, surpassing last year's figure of ₱4,709 million.
+This achievement, however, led to a slight decrease in the resulting EBITDA margin, which stands at 44% compared to last year's 47%.

-Meanwhile, finance charges decrease by 4% from ₱1,717 million in 2021 to ₱1,650 million in 2022.
-The decrease was due to the settlement of maturing loans of Sarangani during the year.
-Interest income on the other hand increase by 50% from ₱16 million income earned in 2021 to ₱25 million this year.
-The increase was due mainly to higher interest rates on placements during the year.
+Meanwhile, finance charges decreased by 4% from ₱1,717 million in 2021 to ₱1,650 million in 2022.
+This decrease can be attributed to the settlement of maturing loans of Sarangani during the year.
+On the other hand, interest income increased by 50%, rising from an income of ₱16 million in 2021 to ₱25 million this year.
+This notable increase was mainly due to higher interest rates on placements made during the year..